-- Per-slot Availability of HEALTHY Signal in Space: annually normalised MPL (ref.: Figure 1), as well as monthly average (ref.: Figure 2) and monthly values for individual space vehicles (ref.: Figure 3) which are provided for info, having no MPL target assigned; - Galileo Signal in Space Ranging Accuracy: MPL at 95% confidence level (ref.: Figure 8, Figure 10), and metric at 99.9% confidence level, the latter delivered for info, being not subject to a target (ref.: Figure 5, where it is compared with the MPL at 95%).
+- Per-slot Availability of HEALTHY Signal in Space: annually normalised MPL (ref.: Figure 1), as well as monthly average (ref.: Figure 2) and monthly values for individual space vehicles (ref.: Figure 3) which are provided for info, having no MPL target assigned; - Galileo Signal in Space Ranging Accuracy: MPL at 95% confidence level for "any satellite" (ref.: Figure 7, Figure 8, Figure 9, Figure 10), and metric at 99.9% confidence level, the latter delivered for info, being not subject to a target (ref.: Figure 5, Figure 6, where it is compared with the MPL at 95%).
+Furthermore, MPL at 95% confidence level over "all satellites" (ref: Figure 11), as constellation average per single-frequency signal and dual-frequency combination.